Keto Supplements to Support Fat Burning

 If hyperthyroid symptoms arise such as feeling hot, irritable or anxious, we will lower the dosage or discontinue the supplement.

-If you believe that thyroid issues are an ongoing challenge for you, then it can be really helpful to have a Complete Thyroid Panel done.
+If you believe that thyroid issues are an ongoing challenge for you, then it can be really helpful to have a Comprehensive Blood Analysis done.
 This panel has the added benefit of showing electrolyte levels, cholesterol, inflammation markers, blood sugar, and thyroid hormone function all in one data package.

 In many cases, a thyroid medication may be warranted.
 As a functional clinician, if my Thyroid Strong glandular isn’t helping at a high dosage, then medication may help.

 Additionally, if someone is already taking a thyroid medication and feel like they are getting good results with it…then I would not recommend they stop.
 Instead, they should have a conversation with their prescribing physician to make sure their dosage is optimal.
 This would be done alongside lifestyle changes.

 With thyroid medication, some people do very well on standard T4 medications such as Synthroid and Levothyroxine.
 Others will do better on a T3-only prescription such as Cytomel.